Skip to content

 mask Mail

-Blank lines and comments are ignored.
+Blank lines and comments (lines beginning with #) are ignored.

 The conf directive